-Note: Scaling down the text is done by first reducing the horizontal size to 80%, then by reducing the point size to a minimum of 7 pt.
+Note: Scaling down the text is done by first reducing the horizontal size to 80%, then by reducing the point size to the Minimum Font Size.

-- By default the color of a Text Mark will be Dynamic when created, but in the Mark Inspector you can select Dynamic, Static or Darkest Color, both for the Fill as for the Stroke.
-See Colors and Separations in a Mark on page 283. - In the Transformation Inspector you can set the positioning of the Text Mark.
-See Mark positioning on page 284
+- By default the color of a Text Mark will be Dynamic when created, but in the Mark Inspector you can select Dynamic, Static, Darkest Color or Registration Color, both for the Fill as for the Stroke.
+See Colors and Separations in a Mark on page 309. - In the Transformation Inspector you can set the positioning of the Text Mark.
+See Mark positioning on page 310